alexd106/ednar/README.md

 status](https://www.r-pkg.org/badges/version/ednar)](https://CRAN.R-project.org/package=ednar)
 <!-- badges: end -->

-The goal of ednar is to provide some easy to use functions to help with qPCR based targeted eDNA data analysis.
+The goal of ednar is to provide a suite of easy to use functions to help with qPCR based targeted eDNA data analysis.

 ## Installation